 I also have a video I’d like to share on the subject:

 Virtually the same output with two totally different shafts.
 One, a popular model, another an almost complete unknown.
 Are you still asking yourself “is golf shaft flex important”?

-Well… this should come with an asterisk.
+Well… this test should come with an asterisk.

 When A Shaft Fits a Golfer